 The Tour Championship is also the final leg of the three-event Players Series, following on from the World Grand Prix and the Players Championship.

-Five players have reigned supreme in the competition since its maiden staging, including defending champion Mark Williams and seven-time Crucible king Ronnie O'Sullivan, whilst Australian star Neil Robertson is the only double winner, having captured the crown in successive years in 2021 and 2022.
+Six players have reigned supreme in the competition since its maiden staging, including defending champion John Higgins and seven-time Crucible king Ronnie O'Sullivan, whilst Australian star Neil Robertson is the only double winner, having captured the crown in successive years in 2021 and 2022.